robin-raymond/zax.io/mutable.md

 ### `mutable` variables

-Variables contained with types marked as `immutable` or `constant` cannot have their values changed.
+Variables contained with types qualified as `immutable` or `constant` cannot have their values changed.
 In both of these cases, the inability to change contained values is both a promise and enforced by the compiler.
 However, cases do exist where a variable might need its contents changed despite the promise the contents of the type are not changing.

 To circumvent a compiler's enforcement of non-changeable contained types, the `mutable` keyword must be declared on a variable.
 Declaring a variable as `mutable` is not the same as declaring a type as `mutable`.
 A variable declared as `mutable` implies the type's variable will be treated as non-`constant` even if the calling function is executed in a from `constant` function or from within an `immutable` type.